-Thus, Network Security Fundamentals (NSF) program makes you ready for a full-fledged network security certification to progress your career.
+Thus, the Network Security Fundamentals (NSF) program makes you ready for a full-fledged network security certification to advance your career.

 Certified Network Defender (CND)

 CND is a vendor-neutral, comprehensive, hands-on network security training program created by experts based on a rigorous job-task analysis.
-The program follows the protect, detect, and respond approach to network security and master the tools, techniques, and technologies that enable you to achieve defense-in-depth security.
-The hands-on labs will provide the students with real-world scenarios to learn the current network security technologies and operations.
+The program follows the protect, detect, respond, and predict approach to network security and guides you to master the tools, techniques, and technologies that will enable you to achieve defense-in-depth security.
+The hands-on labs will provide students with real-world scenarios to learn the current network security technologies and operations.

 Q1.
 Which course is best for network security?

 Ans.
-The best network security course content follows the protect, detect, and respond approach to attain defense-in-depth and covers all necessary topics related to network security.
+The best network security course content follows the protect, detect, respond, and predict approach to attain defense-in-depth security and covers all necessary topics related to network security.
 The network security certification courses should also be recognized or accredited from a governing body.

 Q2.
 How do I become a network security engineer?

 Ans.
-If you already have experience in networking or hold certification in any in-person or online networking course, then you can enroll for the network security program to start your career in this domain.
-If you are new to the computer network domain, you can start with some certification like Network Security Fundamentals (NSF) is an entry-level program specially designed for those who want to start their career in network security, and later you can go for computer network security course to progress your career.
+If you already have experience in networking or a hold certification in any in-person or online networking course, then you can enroll for the network security program to start your career in this domain.
+If you are new to the computer network domain, you can start with a certification like Network Security Fundamentals (NSF), which is an entry-level program specially designed for those who want to start their career in network security,and go for a computer network security course later for further career progression.

 Q3.
-What are the four types of networks?
+What are the different types of IT security?

 - Network Security